 - Other specialised imaging techniques , such as breast MRI, which is performed outside the Breast Clinic

 A diagnosis is reached by combining the results of these investigations.
-For patients who undergo a needle biopsy at the Breast Clinic, a pathologist will review the sample within a short period of time and will provide us with a preliminary result.
-These will be discussed with each woman before she leaves the clinic, and will be confirmed by a telephone call within 1-2 days.
+For patients who undergo a needle biopsy at the Breast Clinic, the results will be confirmed by a telephone call within 1-2 days.

 Full details of all results, together with our recommendations for future management, are sent to the referring doctor.
 For patients with a probable diagnosis of breast cancer, we will contact the referring doctor to discuss their preferred course of action for further treatment.